phantomcurve/Factory.Solution/README.md

 ## Description

-This Epicodus project creates a C# MVC web app for a factory that is connected to a database to allow the factory manager to add engineers and machines and manage the relationships between them to track machine qualified repairs effectively.
+This Epicodus project creates a C# MVC web app (for a fun, fictional factory) that is connected to a database to allow the factory manager to add engineers and machines and manage the relationships between them to track engineer-qualified machine repairs effectively.

 ## User Actions